 Set personal and family goals.
 Brainstorm a specific goal that would help your family in day-to-day life.
 Is it creating a morning routine so you’re not rushed before heading out the door?
 Getting everyone to sleep through the night?
 Assigning chores?
 Going green to help reduce waste?
 Decide on one or two things you feel can make an impact for your family, and discuss with your kids why it’s good to have these goals.
 In addition, work with your kids to develop their own personal goals.
 Encourage preschoolers to work on listening and helping skills, school-age children to improve what they are struggling with and adolescents to take more responsibility for their actions.

-No matter what your resolutions are for the new year, have confidence in yourself and your family that you can stick to them!
-Family resolutions are a way for everyone to get involved—so here’s to a bright 2018.
+No matter what your resolutions are for this year, have confidence in yourself and your family that you can stick to them!
+Family resolutions are a way for everyone to get involved—so here’s to a bright 2020.